jcksprtn/jcksprtn/README.md

 -c+h appreciated unless im with someone

--usually offtab, usually only on pt if im at school, hanging out with oomfs, or in a regi event
+-usually offtab, usually only on pt if im at school, hanging out with oomfs, or in a regi event, im NOT active on ponytown alot, usually only on for short periods of time

 -low social battery at times, if i want to be left alone please listen